AnthonyA28/AnthonyA28.github.io/_posts/2019-11-17-What_is_kw_and_kwh.md

 ---
-itle: The Dreaded kwh
+title: The Dreaded kwh
 layout: article_post
 section: article
-excerpt: Many people simply don't understand difference between kilowatt and kilowatt hour.
+excerpt: Many have trouble with the difference between kilowatt and kilowatt hour.
 Lets quickly clear it up.
 tags:
 - requiresCompilation
 ---